Affiliate Compensation Methods

 Cost Per Action

 Taking things one step further than in pay-per-click, cost per action sale methods require that vistors do more than simply visit the advertiser’s site in order to receive a commission.
 The advertiser needs to convert the visitor first.
+For example, in the gaming world of online slots, there are affiliates that list recommended casinos featuring the best free rolls, promotions, etc, and visitors to those slots games are hugely valuable.
+Especially if they play and lose money, which is shared between the casino and the affiliate partner that sent the traffic.
+So the visitors to the affiliate site must be inclined to convert (play) at the casino offering the slots.
+For this to succeed, that visitor must be able to find the affiliate in a search, usually on Google.
+But the slots affiliate only gets paid if the visitor gets to the casino AND plays the slots AND loses.
 Therefore, it’s in the affiliate’s best interest to send the most closely targeted traffic to the advertiser as possible, which will increase the likelihood of conversion.
 In this method, the risk and loss is shared between the advertiser and the affiliate.